Sherwin Emmanuel

-Sherwin Emmanuel (born 11 April 1986) is a Canadian born, Saint Lucian international footballer who plays as a center back for Sporting Kristina, in the Kolmonen Finnish league.
+Sherwin Emmanuel (born 11 April 1986) is a Canadian-born, Saint Lucian international footballer who plays as a center back for Sporting Kristina, in the Kolmonen Finnish league.

 Personal life

 Emmanuel was born on 11 April 1986 in Scarborough, Toronto, Canada.
 His parents, Eustace and Lidwina Emmanuel both were from Saint Lucia.
-At the age of 12, he got selected to try out for the U-14 Ontario provincial team, Which ignited the flame of passion for soccer in Sherwin.
-That was where it all began for one young man with big dreams.
+At the age of 12, he got selected to try out for the U-14 Ontario provincial team.

 Early playing career

 He began his football career at the U-14 Ontario provincial (east district) team.
 Although he didn't make that squad, he was determined to make it the following year through intense training and a determined spirit.
 The following months he got selected to play for a district team that played in a tournament against other districts.

 To be selected for the under 13 Ontario provincial team, which he made and was honored to represent.
 This team played in provincial tournaments as well as tournaments in Germany where they faced Bundesliga teams like U-15 FC Schalke 04 and VFB Stuttgart for example.

-During his days in Canada under-17 soccer team, Sherwin has had the opportunity to play against many remarkable teams including USA, El Salvador, Guatemala, Mexico, Bermuda, Barbados, and Jamaica to name a few.
+During his days in Canada under-17 soccer team, Sherwin had the opportunity to play against many teams including USA, El Salvador, Guatemala, Mexico, Bermuda, Barbados, and Jamaica to name a few.